 About Lavender by the Bay, the Long Island Lavender Field

-Lavender by the Bay is a family owned and operated business.
+Lavender by the Bay is a family-owned and operated business providing fields of lavender for public enjoyment.
 They have two locations on Long Island, one in Calverton (close to Riverhead, in Suffolk County) and another in East Marion, which is their original location on Long Island’s North Fork a little further east.

 All the photos and information in this post are from the East Marion location.